DavePearce/VirtualMachineInterpreter.rs/README.md

-# VirtualMachineGenerator.rs
+# Virtual Machine Interpreter (Virmin)

 A utility for helping in the construction of interpreters / virtual machines.